madprops/gifmaker/README.md

 ### Script

-You can make `toml` files that define the arguments to use.
+You can make `TOML` files that define the arguments to use.

 Provide the path of a script like this: `--script="/path/to/script.toml"`